NaolMengistu/portfolio-website/blog/content/about.md

 ---
-title: "About Me"
+title: "About"
-layout: "simple" #other option is page
+layout: "terms" #other option is page, simple, terms
-# description: "Learn more about Naol Mengistu, a cybersecurity professional passionate about building resilient and compliant systems."
+description: "Learn more about Naol Mengistu, a cybersecurity professional passionate about building resilient and compliant systems."
-# date: 2025-08-01
+# date: 2025-07-01
 # author: "Naol Mengistu"
 # toc: true

 ---